 The STS route requires less materials, therefore it is cheaper.
-For example, to erect the carrying portion an insignificant amount of reinforced concrete is required - $280 \text{ m}^3/\text{km}$ for a double-track route with supports 15 m tall.
-About 500 m3/km is required if its consumption for stations and auxiliary systems is added.
-For comparison: consumption of reinforced concrete just for enclosures high-speed railways and routes of magnetic suspension trains is 750 m3/km.
+For example, to erect the carrying portion of the STS flat land route an insignificant amount of reinforced concrete is required - $280 \text{ m}^3/\text{km}$ for a double-track route with supports 15 m tall.
+About 500 m/km is required if its consumption for stations and auxiliary systems is added.
+For comparison: consumption of reinforced concrete just for enclosures high-speed railways and routes of magnetic suspension trains is 750 m/km.

 Since the scope of earthwork is little, so are the expenses.
 The STS route can run without embankments or excavations along any terrain.
-Earthwork will have a localized nature (drilling of holes for supports totally 100-200 m3/km, or not earthwork is required at all in case the foundation is erected on piles.
-For comparison, to construct a kilometer of a modern motorway or railway requires to 10,000...50,000 m3, 100,000 m3 in cross country or mountainous places.
+Earthwork will have a localized nature (drilling of holes for supports totally 100-200 m/km, or not earthwork is required at all in case the foundation is erected on piles.
+For comparison, to construct a kilometer of a modern motorway or railway requires to 10,000...50,000 m, 100,000 m in cross country or mountainous places.